 The Los Angeles-based MacTech Conference offers attendees three days of sessions, seminars, and vendor interaction, plus pre-conference workshops and a pair of superlative evening activities.
 We’ve attended a number of times (see “MacTech Conference 2012 Opens Mental Doors,” 22 October 2012, “MacTech Conference 2013 Abounds with Networking and Fun,” 11 November 2013, and “Three Highlights from MacTech Conference 2015,” 9 November 2015) and recommend it to Apple IT professionals.
-Tonya and I will be there again this year, along with Take Control’s Joe Kissell, Sal Soghoian, the Mac Observer’s Dave Hamilton, and more.
+Adam and Tonya are speaking again this year, along with Take Control’s Joe Kissell, Sal Soghoian, the Mac Observer’s Dave Hamilton, and more.

 try!
 Swift Bangalore: November, 2018

 try!
-Swift Bangalore will focus on Swift development in India sometime in November 2018.
+Swift Bangalore focuses on Swift development in India sometime in November 2018.
 No other information is available at the moment.

 CreateWorld: November 29–December 1, 2018

 CreateWorld is a three-day performance, presentation, and professional development event aimed at academics, teachers, and technical staff who use Apple technology in education and digital arts disciplines.
-It will be held in Brisbane, Australia, at the Brisbane South Bank campus of Griffith University.
-Sessions may include presentations on teaching and learning, new media work, performance, techniques and approaches in practice-led research fields including photography, cyber-arts, music, e-learning, film, animation and design.
+It’s held in Brisbane, Australia, at the Brisbane South Bank campus of Griffith University.
+Sessions include presentations on teaching and learning, new media work, performance, techniques and approaches in practice-led research fields including photography, cyber-arts, music, e-learning, film, animation and design.

 No Details Available Yet

-There are a couple of other conferences that haven’t explicitly canceled or announced details for 2018.
+There were quite a few conferences that hadn’t explicitly canceled or announced details for 2018 when we first published this article, but the list is now down to one.
 We’ll update this article when we learn more.
-If you’re affiliated with any of these conferences, please let us know what’s up.
+If you’re affiliated with Úll, please let us know what’s up.